-1 in 10 babies born worldwide is premature.
+World prematurity day is a global day to raise awareness of the 1 in 10 babies born worldwide prematurely.
 That accounts for 15 million births each year, so it is more common than you think.
 The birth of a baby is a significant event for anyone.
 If baby arrives earlier than expected it can be life-changing.

 I was mum of a baby born at 23 weeks.
 My son underwent 5 surgical operations, 2 of them life-saving.
 He then spent 6 months in hospital before being able to come home.
 So I can speak from experience!